Learning to Write Grants

 - Check this page for training events offered by PSGA.

-- For current listings of trainings and classes on grantwriting, fundraising and nonprofit topics from colleges, professional associations, consultants and others, monitor the Nonprofit Calendar of the Nonprofit & Philanthropy Resource Center.
+- For current listings of trainings and classes on grantwriting, fundraising and nonprofit topics from colleges, professional associations, consultants and others, monitor the 501 Commons Featured Training & Networking Events.

 - The Foundation Center and The Grantsmanship Center offer very good workshops that come to Washington several times a year.
 We know these two are high quality.
+In addition to in-person workshops, The Foundation Center offers online training courses and webinars.
 Other organizations (both non-profit and for-profit) frequently offer training, but check out their credentials before signing up.
 (If you are a PSGA member, you may check with your colleagues through the PSGA Listserv or contact PSGA office.)